Church Security, A Reality We Cannot Ignore.

 Alwinco’s method involves assessing the church as a whole.

-We assess how access is controlled, the visibility from public roads, internal movement, the placement of high-value items, and existing protocols during services or events.
-We also assess human behavior and the role played by employees and volunteers.
+We also assess human behaviour and the role played by employees and volunteers.
 Often, the greatest vulnerability lies not in a lack of technology but in the way people interact with it.

 Criminals have even used churches as places to hide, attending services not out of faith but to remain unnoticed by police or enemies.
 While open doors welcome the community, they also make the building susceptible to intrusion.
 Moreover, the handling of money is a recurring risk.
 Incidents have occurred where criminals targeted churches and congregants immediately after gatherings because they collected contributions during services and left valuables behind.